fraqve/Aegis-scan/README.md

 - Python 3.8+
 - Nmap, Nikto, Gobuster installed on your system
 - API keys for VirusTotal, AbuseIPDB, and Google Gemini
+- Word list for gobuster (stored in /usr/share/seclists or provided with --wordlist flag)

 **Steps**